vee-kr/smart-greenhouse-system/README.md

 # 🌱 Smart Greenhouse System

 Smart Greenhouse System is an IoT-based greenhouse monitoring and automation platform developed using Raspberry Pi.
-The project combines environmental sensors, automation modules, computer vision, a Telegram bot, a web dashboard, and an e-paper display into one synchronized ecosystem.
+The project combines environmental sensors, automation modules, computer vision, a Telegram bot, a website, and an e-paper display into one synchronized ecosystem.

 The system continuously monitors greenhouse conditions, stores sensor data in a shared JSON architecture, and provides real-time access through multiple interfaces.